HVML/PurC/README.md

 - XUE Shuming: A key developer, the maintainer of most modules and PurC Fetcher.
 - XU Xiaohong: A key commiter, who implemented the container variants and most features of HVML interperter.
 - LIU Xin: A developer, the maintainer of the external dynamic variant object `FILE`.
-- GENG Yue: A commiter, who implemented some built-in dynamic variant objets.
+- GENG Yue: A commiter, who implemented some built-in dynamic variant objects.

 ## Copying